1nVitr0/plugin-vscode-blocksort/README.md

 This will enable auto-sorting for blocks following a `@blocksort` marker.
-The marker can additionally be followed by the options `asc` or `desc` to control the sorting order, as well as a number for the sorting depth:
+The marker can additionally be followed by the options `asc` or `desc` to control the sorting order, as well as optional numbers for the depth and skipping parent blocks (`depth:skip`):

 ```js
 // @blocksort asc